|

 The parrot pet trade in the Dominican Republic is

 contributing to their extinction in the wild.
-Grupo Jaragua, with Humane Society

-society about this issue.
+Learn about this issue

 (you